Act quickly and persistently

 Taking timely actions and professional persistence is by far the biggest indicator of success in getting paid.
 Being able to know when to take action therefore becomes a critical data point in your AR process.
 Knowing how to do this without damaging the relationships is what really sets apart the companies who have good follow up practices for their AR accounts.

-Proactively manage existing accounts
+Proactively manage existing accounts and late payers

 Monitor your portfolio and follow up with your customers with upcoming due dates, or those who just became delinquent.
 Prompt follow up is critical and there are many ways you can make the initial contact effective.
 Have different workflows based on where your customers are on the AR timeline, and apply these flows consistently.
 When your repeat customers see that you have a systematic AR process, getting them to follow your terms will be much easier.